 - Excessive thirst or urge to drink large amounts of water

 Dogs lose muscle and become weak as the disease progresses.
 Owners might also notice a thinning of the skin and hair loss on the flanks, neck, and perineum.

 These symptoms take at least a year to develop.
 Some owners confuse these symptoms for common signs of aging.
 Many dogs develop an advanced form of Cushing’s disease before getting proper treatment.

 The scientific name for Cushing’s disease or syndrome is hyperadrenocorticism.
 It occurs when there is an overproduction of cortisol.

-Many dog breeds can get this condition, and there are three major types that can affect dogs.
+Many dog breeds can get this condition, and three major types can affect dogs.
 These include:

 This is the most common type and affects up to 90% of the dogs with Cushing’s.
 It happens when there’s a tumor in the pituitary gland.
 The tumor can be malignant, but it prompts the adrenal glands to produce cortisol.
-Fortunately, cortisol production can be controlled, and dogs with this type of Cushing’s Disease can live long and healthy lives.
+Fortunately, cortisol production is controllable, and dogs with this type of Cushing’s Disease can live long and healthy lives.

-This affects around 15% of the diagnosed dogs and happens when there’s a tumor in one of the adrenal glands.
+This affects around 15% of the diagnosed dogs due to a tumor in one of the adrenal glands.
 These are small, triangular glands located on top of both kidneys.
 Adrenal glands produce hormones to regulate metabolism and regulate the body’s stress response.
 If the tumor is benign, vets can remove it surgically and cure the condition.

 The third type of Cushing’s disease results from excessive steroid use.
 Prolonged uses of oral and injectable steroids can increase cortisol levels and cause dangerous consequences.